By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

-The foreclosure timeline feels different when it is your house.
+The foreclosure timeline feels different when it’s your house.
 Every missed call, every letter in the mailbox, every deadline starts to carry more weight.
-If you need to stop foreclosure by selling house fast, the main thing to know is this: waiting usually makes your options smaller, while acting early gives you more control.
+If you need to stop foreclosure by selling your house fast, the main thing to know is this: waiting usually makes your options smaller, while acting early gives you more control.

 For many homeowners in El Paso, selling before the foreclosure process reaches the auction stage is one of the most practical ways to move forward.
-It will not be the right answer in every case, but it can be a real solution when you need speed, certainty, and a clean break from a mortgage that is no longer manageable.
+It won’t be the right answer in every case, but it can be a real solution when you need speed, certainty, and a clean break from a mortgage that’s no longer manageable.

 In many cases, yes.
 If you sell the property before the lender completes the foreclosure sale, the proceeds from that sale can be used to pay off the mortgage debt.
 Once the loan is paid, the foreclosure action usually stops because the lender has been made whole.

 The catch is timing.
 Foreclosure is not a problem that gets easier with delay.
-If you are still in the early or middle stages, you may have room to choose between listing with an agent, trying a direct sale, working out a reinstatement, or exploring another workout option with your lender.
-If the auction date is close, speed becomes the priority.
+If you’re still in the early or middle stages, you may have room to choose between listing with an agent, trying a direct sale, working out a reinstatement, or exploring another workout option with your lender.
+If the auction date is close, speed becomes the priority — our page on selling before a scheduled auction covers that tighter timeline specifically.

 Selling can remove the debt, stop the collection pressure, and help you avoid the final foreclosure sale on your record.
-It can also spare you from putting more money into a property you are already struggling to keep.
+It can also spare you from putting more money into a property you’re already struggling to keep.

 That matters even more when the home needs repairs.
 A traditional retail sale may look better on paper, but if the house has foundation issues, roof damage, code problems, title issues, or years of deferred maintenance, the market can be less forgiving than people expect.
 Buyers may back out.
 Inspections can lead to new demands.
 Lenders can slow everything down.